If you’re pregnant and worried about coronavirus, read on to learn more about the symptoms and how COVID-19 might affect you during pregnancy.

 What about self-isolation and social distancing during pregnancy?

-On 16 March, the UK Government added pregnant women to the list of people at moderate risk (clinically vulnerable).
+In March 2020, the UK Government added pregnant women to the list of people at moderate risk (clinically vulnerable).
 The health guidelines recommend that those in this group should take "particular care to minimise their social contact".
 The group already included people over 70 and other adults who would normally be advised to have the flu vaccine (such as those with chronic diseases).

 In their guidance, RCOG says that this decision was driven by 'the desire to be very cautious about pregnant women'.
 Key advice for pregnant women from RCOG is: